vvzen/lisp-101/README.md

 [Some say](https://lispers.org/) that learning LISP will give you "profound enlightenment" so I hope all that of the initial suffering in setting of the dev environment will pay off in the end.

+Most of the examples in this repo are coming from knowledge scattered online and here gathered, or from the book 'Artificial Intelligence Programming: Common Case Studies in Common Lisp' (ISBN 978-1-55860-191-8).

+## Core Concepts

+### Symbols

+- Symbols are used to name functions and variables
+- Evaluating a symbol means getting the value of that symbol
+- Symbols are not case sensitive in Common Lisp.
+JOHN, john and John all refer to the same symbol.
+- Symbols can include a variety of characters: numbers, letters, puntuation marks (+!) and many other things are allowed, and the exact rules for what's not allowed are a bit complex.
+The convention is to mostly use letters, separated by the `-` (dash) character.

+### Special Forms

+- They are syntactic expressions that return a value
+- They might look like functions, but they're not.
+They serve the same goal of 'statements' in other programming languages
+- They're always lists where the first element is one of a small number of privileged symbols
+- For example, `(setf y 42)` is a Special Form
+- Confusingly, the term Special Form is used to refer both to symbols like `setf` and the actual expression that starts with them: `(setf y 42)`.
+Wilensky resolves this ambiguity by calling setf a Special Function, and reserving Special Form to the whole expression.
+More modern views think that `setf` should not be considered some kind of abnormal function, but just a marker of special syntax that will be handled specially by the compiler.
+To resolve this ambiguity, another way is to call `setf` the Special Form Operator and `(setf y 42)` the Special Form Expression.

 ## How to even start

 ### The emacs way